-With the support of people who understand life’s pressures and challenges, our Suicide Prevention and Recovery Cottage (SPARC) offers a place for respite to talk, reflect and rest for people experiencing situational crisis and suicidal thoughts.
+With the support of people who understand life’s pressures and challenges, our FREE Suicide Prevention and Recovery Cottage (SPARC) offers a place for respite to talk, reflect and rest for people experiencing situational crisis and suicidal thoughts.

 |How it works |